mohammedalhasawi/CSEC302-Stored-XSS-Demo/README.md

 ---Introduction to stored XSS---

 -Stored cross site scripting is known as presistent XSS and it is the most damaging type of XSS attacks.
-It happens when the vulnerable application recives data from untrusted source and stores it, then includes it in the http response.
+It happens when the vulnerable application receives data from untrusted source and stores it, then includes it in the http response.

 -Stored XSS rely on unsanitized user input points that stores the input scripts premaritally on the targeted server.
 The attacker uses these input points to inject a malicious payload mostly by using javascript code.
 For example the attacker might inject the script into a user input form or a comment field.